 The vibe mode of the real festival starts today.
 This day is called as the MAKARA SANKRANTI.
 During this day people wake up before sunrise and decorated the front of their house with Rangoli or “muggu” using rice flour.
 They make it beautiful according to their creativity using colours, flowers and Cow dung in the center of the Rangoli.
 Everyone in the house wears new clothes and the food is the most important, in the tradition of celebration.
 They celebrate with traditionally cooked delicious food to express their joy.
 They have food along with their family in banana leaf, which is not only culture but a form of expressing hospitality.

 KANUMA, the third day of Makara Sankranti is specially dedicated for farmers, who feeds us all.
 Even though they are often not recognized, during this day people feel their gratitude towards them.
 In other words, this festival is for both gods, the divine god sun and the living God who feeds us with food.
 This is the day to rejoice our culture and teach our next generation about agriculture and its importance.
-During this day, people who have cattle in their home will make it bath and they paint and decorate it colourfully, which is the sign of prosperity.
 Special pujas will be done for the cattle which are considered as god.